ThomasRog3rs/sort-numbers/README.md

 ## Assumptions
 - The JSON export does not need to automatically download in the browser
 - I am considering if the form submits to the database and shows the record on the SortInputs index as telling the user it was successful
+- I assume that I can use Methods built into the C# language, specifically LINQ to order numbers.

 ## Deployment - Azure
 1. Create a resource group for the project